ilmanzo/advent_of_code/README.md

-# advent_of_code
+# my Advent of Code
-this repository contains some exercises from "Advent of Code"
+this repository contains some small exercises from "Advent of Code"

 https://adventofcode.com/